 Zelos was designed with the idea of bridging the digital gap that may exist between organisations and volunteers.
 When the Coronavirus crisis hit Europe, the Zelos team realized there were two issues in our immediate community:

 - According to Statistics Estonia, our country has a considerable senior population (19.7%), which has a high risk of suffering the adverse effects of COVID-19.

 - There were people who wanted to help others, but were not finding an opportunity of doing so.
 Hence the emergence of initiatives like #HackTheCrisis.

-It was then that the team decided to use Zelos as a link between a helpline for senior citizens who might not be tech-savvy, and proactive community volunteers ready to help them during the government-mandated quarantine.
+It was then that the team decided to use Zelos for a mutual aid network – a helpline for senior citizens who might not be tech-savvy, and proactive community volunteers ready to help them during the government-mandated quarantine.

 To test this idea, the some members from Zelos signed up for the first ever #HackTheCrisis, a remote hackathon focused on solutions to help the Estonian community cope with the quarantine.